Hepatitis Testing Day (May 19)

 CDC has multiple viral hepatitis posters available for ordering at no cost.
 Some posters are available in Chinese, Korean, and Vietnamese.

-Learn more about our Action Plan to harness available tools and focus the U.S. response to viral hepatitis.
-The Action Plan features many opportunities for nonfederal stakeholders to take action in support of reaching its goals.
+Learn more about our The Viral Hepatitis National Strategic Plan: A Roadmap to Elimination 2021-2025 that provides a framework to control the viral hepatitis epidemics and eliminate viral hepatitis as a public health threat in the United States by 2030.
+The Viral Hepatitis Plan features many opportunities for nonfederal stakeholders to take action in support of reaching its goals.